Whats Wrong with Economics

 1 – The cause of low pay, unemployment and poverty

 There is an interesting side effect of this.
-Since for most workers there is a shortage of jobs, they are usually in difficulties if they lose their job.
+Since, for most workers, there is a shortage of jobs, they are usually in difficulties if they lose their job.
 This means an employer can take advantage of a worker in this position.
 This is why many workers suffer from all sorts of abuse from an employer because to take any action against the employer could mean they might lose their job.
-A variation on this is that many employees are probably aware of criminal behaviour by the employer, for example, paying bribes, breaching health and safety laws, but cannot afford to take action for fear of losing their jobs.
+A further consequence of this is that many employees are probably aware of criminal behaviour by the employer, for example, paying bribes, breaching health and safety laws, but cannot afford to take action for fear of losing their jobs.